Cultural impact of Whitney Houston: Political impact

 Houston showed support to Nelson Mandela and the anti-apartheid movement since the beginning of her career.
 She participated in the Nelson Mandela 70th Birthday Tribute concert at London's Wembley Stadium on June 11, 1988, which was watched by more than half a billion viewers and raised $1 million in charities, while also bringing awareness to apartheid.
 Houston had refused to work with agencies who did business with South Africa during her modeling years in the early-80s.
-In August of the year, Houston headlined Madison Square Garden for a United Negro College Fund benefit concert to raise money to fund historically black colleges and universities, raising a quarter of a million dollars.
+Prince Mensah of One Ghana, One Voice honored Houston's activism against the apartheid of South Africa, writing, "Whitney Houston was one of the few African-Americans who believed in Africa long before it became fashionable in the United States.
+She celebrated her identity as a Black person in many ways.
+As a person born in segregated times, she chose a front seat role in fighting against prejudice.
+Some people might choose to remember only her struggles, but Africa remembers her as a sister, a queen, a trailblazer and an inspiration.
+She truly left indelible footprints in our lives."
+Mensah added Houston's refusal to book modeling and later musical appointments in the region "cemented her status as an icon among Africans, who felt she was one of the few bridges between their continent and the rest of the world."
+In August 1988, Houston headlined Madison Square Garden for a United Negro College Fund benefit concert to raise money to fund historically black colleges and universities, raising a quarter of a million dollars.
 Houston later received the Frederick D. Patterson Award for her advocacy for black colleges and universities in March 1990.
 In May of that same year, Houston was named a "Point of Light Contributing Leader" and applauded by President Bush at The White House for her social consciousness.
 She and her mom Cissy (and brothers Michael and Gary) visited The White House and were given a private tour.